Exchanging Liaison Officers

 Following the agreement, Valdet Sadiku was appointed as a Liaison Officer in Belgrade and Dejan Pavicevic as a Serbian Liaison Officer in Pristina.

-The agreement presents an important step forward in the process of normalization of relations between Kosovo and Serbia and in their path to European Union integration having in mind that developing good neighborly relations is among key European standards for aspiring countries.
+The agreement presents an important step forward in the process of normalization of relations between Kosovo and Serbia and in their path to European Union integration, having in mind the fact that developing good neighborly relations is among key European standards for aspiring countries.

 - Notification is needed for the following categories of officials:

 The First Group– president, prime minister, deputy prime ministers, speaker of the parliament and ministers of internal affairs, foreign affairs and defense.

 The Second Group– all other ministers, deputy speakers of the parliament, directors of governmental offices and security-related agencies, presidents of the constitutional and supreme courts, state prosecutor and other persons, such as religious leaders, that are under a regime of close protection.

 - Deadlines run regardless of working or non-working days, but notifications must be sent during office hours (Mon- Fri until 5 pm);